JuliusLindsberg/Ensto_Aalto_Wireless_control_unit_of_electric_desk/README.md

 hardware choices too but quite certainly our solution is not going to work right out the box.
 ### Microcontroller: NRF52840
 NRF52840 provides adequate support for bluetooth low energy and potential for control via NFC tags.
+### Desk interface module
+Module for interfacing between nrf52840 Dev Kit and Martela electric desk.
+Not necessarily compatible with other manufacturers.
+KiCad files included.
 ## Software

 ### Zephyr RTOS